lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When All-0 fragment is received, which indicates that all the fragments have been sent in the current window.
 Since the sender is not obliged to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
 The next window can start.

-When All-1 fragment is received, which indicated that the transmission is finished.
+When All-1 fragment is received, indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission but the receiver must stay alive a period of time to answer to empty All-1 fragment the sender may send if the bitmap is lost.